Does breastfeeding affect a child’s oral health?

 Dr. Karen Glazer Peres, who led the study had some further explanation for the increased predisposition for cavities.
 “First, children who are exposed to breastfeeding beyond 24 months are usually those breastfed on demand and at night.
 Second, higher frequency of breastfeeding and nocturnal breastfeeding on demand makes it very difficult to clean teeth in this specific period.”

-The American Academy of Pediatrics recommends breastfeeding babies for a year, and longer if both the mother and child want to continue, but these findings show how crucial it is to take care of children’s teeth at an early age to offset any negative effects of breastfeeding in favor of the many benefits.
+The American Academy of Pediatrics recommends breastfeeding babies for a year (or longer longer if both the mother and child want to continue).
+However, these findings show how crucial it is to take care of children’s teeth at an early age to offset any negative effects on their future oral health.

 Posted In: Oral & Dental Health Tips